AI & Technology

 2. DictaFlow

-DictaFlow is probably the most interesting new entrant for Windows.
-You can choose between 100% local Whisper processing or an optional cloud "AI Refinement" layer for grammar cleanup.
+DictaFlow is probably the most interesting newer option for Windows.
+You can choose 100% local Whisper processing or an optional cloud "AI Refinement" layer for grammar cleanup.
 Want it fully offline?
-Use local mode — it stays entirely on your machine.
+Use local mode — stays entirely on your machine.

 Pricing: Tiered subscription, free trial available